 Against this background, the Hungarian Prime Minister’s Office, Strategic State Secretariat for Families has requested support from the European Commission’s DG REFORM and the OECD to provide technical assistance to improve women’s access to the labour market and to reduce the gender employment gap.

-The project will collect beliefs and views around mothers’ employment from key Hungarian stakeholders to inform the direction of future polices to improve the female labour market participation.
-As part of this, stakeholders are contacted to participate in a stakeholder questionnaire.
-The resulting proposals will also draw on international expertise and best practices, collected from a range of international researchers and policy-makers.
+The project collected beliefs and views around mothers’ employment from key Hungarian stakeholders to inform the direction of future polices to improve the female labour market participation.
+As part of this, stakeholders were contacted to participate in a stakeholder questionnaire.
+The resulting proposals also draws on international expertise and best practices, collected from a range of international researchers and policy-makers.

-As part of the project, the OECD will report on stakeholder’s views, as gathered through an online questionnaire in-depth follow-up interviews and/or focus group meetings.
-The project will also involve an international workshop to foster exchange of good practice between Hungary and other relevant countries.
+As part of the project, the OECD gathered stakeholder’s views through an online questionnaire in-depth follow-up interviews and/or focus group meetings.

-The final project-conference will present and discuss results, collect stakeholders’ feedback, and fine-tune policy recommendations and develop action plans and indicators for monitoring purposes to be put together in a final report.
-The project is expected to end in March 2022.
+A final project-conference was held in June 2022.
+The OECD presented and discussed results, and collected stakeholders’ feedback, which helped fine-tune policy recommendations and develop action plans and indicators for monitoring purposes to be put together in a final report.

 The project ended in September 2022 and its final report is about to be releaved in November 2022.

 Key resources and outputs

 Final report: Reducing the Gender Employment Gap in Hungary (forthcoming, late November 2022)

 Stakeholders’ consultation (April 2021)